 "The performance-based strategy is where you have a lot of power.
 As an employee, do your best.
 Make sure you're getting your job done, and make sure you're closing out on your objectives or your KPIs.
 And make sure your work is not shoddy, it's good quality, you're keeping yourself relevant in terms of your skills," Barber calmly advised.

 That said, it is worth noting that there are alternatives to laying off.
-The next article extensively discusses what employers can consider instead of laying off as well as how layoff decision can affect a business.
+The next article extensively discusses what employers can consider instead of laying off as well as how layoff decisions can affect a business.